OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 #### Test the button

 The **Insert default gist** button should now work.
 Save all of your changes and run `npm start` if the server isn't already running.
 Open Outlook and compose a new message.
-When you click on the **Insert default gist** button, you should be prompted to configure the add-in.
+When you choose the **Insert default gist** button, you should be prompted to configure the add-in.

 ![A screenshot of the add-in's prompt to configure](images/addin-tutorial/addin-prompt-configure.PNG)

 Enter your GitHub username.
 Press **Tab** to invoke the `change` event, which should load your list of gists.
-Select a gist to be the default, and click **Done**.
+Select a gist to be the default, and choose **Done**.

 > [!NOTE]
 > If you don't have any gists on GitHub, go create some!

 ![A screenshot of the add-in's settings dialog](images/addin-tutorial/addin-settings.PNG)

-Now click the **Insert default gist** button again.
+Now choose the **Insert default gist** button again.
 This time you should see the contents of the gist inserted into the body of the email.

 ### Implementing a task pane